sitamgithub-MSIT/SiteSleuth/README.md

 The project is structured as follows:

-- `assets`: This directory contains the output responses screenshots.
+- `assets/`: This directory contains the output responses screenshots.

-- `src`: This directory contains the source code for the project.
+- `src/`: This directory contains the source code for the project.

-  - `app`: This directory contains the code for actual model response generation.
+  - `app/`: This directory contains the code for actual model response generation.

     - `clear_history.py`: This file contains the code for clearing the chat history.
     - `response.py`: This file contains the code for the chatbot response generation.

-  - `utils`: This directory contains the utility functions for the project.
+  - `utils/`: This directory contains the utility functions for the project.

     - `chain.py`: This file contains the conversation chain implementation.
     - `data_loader.py`: This file contains the code for loading the website data.